Mokeira/healthverity/README.md

 `if len(input_ist) <=1`

-'distinct_integers()' takes in a list of integers and uses the elements as index values to go through the list.
+`distinct_integers()` takes in a list of integers and uses the elements as index values to go through the list.
 Every element that is visited is stored in a set and once a visited element is re-visited, the program stops going through the list and returns the number of elements in the set as they represent the number of distinct integers that the random generator would have produced.

 #### Part b
 `distinct_integers_modified()` in `question1.py` contains the solution for part b of question 1.